- June 23, 2021: added sub.live and faders.io

 The Short Answer

 No one wants to hear the short answer, but: Real-time (synchronous) internet-enabled music collaboration will never seriously compete with playing music with other people in the same room.
-Video conferencing options like Zoom and Google Hangouts will have too much latency, and will be more frustrating than rewarding.
+Video conferencing options like Zoom and Google Hangouts have a combination of latency and quality issues, and will be more frustrating than rewarding.
 When making music together online, I recommend non-real-time (asynchronous or semi-synchronous) approaches.

 Realtime Internet Enabled Collaboration

 Note that all real-time options will have latency.
 Your mileage will vary.
-If your ensemble is small, everyone is in the same zip code, and everyone has a fast internet connection you might just get usable results.
+If your ensemble is small, everyone is in the same geographic region, and everyone has a fast internet connection you might just get usable results.

 A quick note about latency: Assume our latency threshold is 20 milliseconds.
 Anything higher than this and your ability to play together begins to suffer.
 Light travels approximately 3728 miles in 20 milliseconds (in a vacuum).
 Absolute best case scenario for round-trip audio is 1864 miles or NYC to Wyoming (but not across the Atlantic).
 Practical results will rarely be better than half that, and typically be much, much worse, due to network congestion, bandwidth limitations, IP throttling, the fact that light travels slower in the optical cables and internet hardware that it does in a vacuum, and other factors.